Cause

 - constipation

-- Stomach yin deficiency symptoms - dry mouth and throat, dry stools, thirst with no desire to drink, lack of appetite, epigastric pain
+- Stomach Yin deficiency symptoms - dry mouth and throat, dry stools, thirst with no desire to drink, lack of appetite, dull epigastric pain

-- Stomach fire symptoms - burning pain in the Stomach, constant unsatisfactory hunger, sour regurgitation, nausea, swollen, painful or bleeding gums, bad breath, thirst with desire for cold drinks
+- Stomach Fire symptoms - burning pain in the Stomach, unsatisfactory hunger, sour regurgitation, nausea, swollen, painful or bleeding gums, bad breath, thirst with desire for cold drinks

 Treatment